Top 5 This Week

 Making Your Decision

-Choosing where to live in Oregon comes down to honestly matching your priorities with what each city and community genuinely delivers.
-Budget, career opportunities, access to outdoor recreation, climate preferences, and community character all weigh differently depending on your life stage and values — and no ranking can substitute for that personal assessment.
-The cities and towns profiled in this guide represent the strongest overall options, but Oregon has smaller communities that offer compelling alternatives for those willing to trade urban convenience for affordability, quieter living, or closer access to natural landscapes.
-If possible, spend at least a long weekend in your shortlisted communities before committing — the practical factors matter enormously, but so does the less quantifiable sense of whether a place simply feels right for where you are in life.
+Choosing where to live in Oregon comes down to honestly matching your priorities with what each city and community actually delivers.
+Budget, career options, outdoor access, climate, and the feel of a place all weigh differently depending on your life stage — and no ranking substitutes for that personal read.
+The cities and towns profiled here are the strongest all-around options, but Oregon holds plenty of smaller communities that reward anyone willing to trade urban convenience for lower costs, more quiet, or closer access to wild country.
+If you can, spend at least a long weekend in your shortlisted towns before you commit.
+The practical factors matter enormously, but so does the harder-to-measure question of whether a place simply feels right for where you are.